 Eleven waves of foreign exchange liberalization reforms have been introduced since 2007.
-In November 2014, Republic Act (RA) No 10641 was approved, providing the legal basis for BSP to regulate and supervise the entry and operation of foreign banks in the country.
+In November 2014, Republic Act (RA) No. 10641 was approved, providing the legal basis for BSP to regulate and supervise the entry and operation of foreign banks in the country.
 In April 2020, the BSP eased the asset cover requirement on banks with expanded/foreign currency deposit units (E/FCDU) to provide these units with greater flexibility to manage their foreign currency exposures by allowing E/FCDU to offset any deficiency in the asset cover incurred on one or more days of the week with the excess cover that they may hold on other days of the same week and the immediately succeeding week.
-The previous regulation required banks to maintain a 100 percent asset cover for their foreign currency denominated assets to service withdrawals of deposits and meet payments denominated in foreign currency.13
+The previous regulation required banks to maintain a 100 percent asset cover for their foreign currency liabilities in the E/FCDUs at all times to ensure they have sufficient foreign currency-denominated assets to service withdrawals of deposits and meet payments denominated in foreign currency.13

 Moreover, RA No. 10574 was implemented to allow infusion of foreign equity in rural banks' capital.
 As of end-December 2020, there are 29 foreign banks that were authorized by the BSP to operate in the Philippines.
-Since the implementation of RA No. 10641, the BSP has approved 12 foreign bank applications (10 branches and 2 subsidiaries).14 There are also four foreign banks which entered in the Philippines in the form of representative office.
+Since the implementation of RA No. 10641, the BSP has approved 12 foreign bank applications (10 branches and 2 subsidiaries).
+There are also four foreign banks which entered in the Philippines in the form of representative office.
 Most of the FBs and subsidiaries originated from the Asia-Pacific region (Taiwan and South Korea) or 73.3 percent of the total number of FBs.